LaravelDaily/course-react-parking/docs/Lesson 10 - Login page.md

 }
 ```

-3. Define new route for React Router in `src/main.jsx` file.
+3. Define a new route for React Router in the `src/main.jsx` file.

 ```jsx
 import ActiveParkings from '@/views/parkings/ActiveParkings'